dan-saunders-cybersec/python-security-tools/README.md

 **Version History:**

-Version 1 — Basic Sequential Scanner
+Version 1 - Basic Sequential Scanner
 Scanned ports one at a time.
-Functional but slow — scanning 1024 ports with a 0.5 second timeout took several minutes due to single threaded execution.
+Functional but slow, scanning 1024 ports with a 0.5 second timeout took several minutes due to single threaded execution.

-Version 2 — Threaded Scanner
+Version 2 - Threaded Scanner
 Implemented concurrent.futures ThreadPoolExecutor
 with 100 workers to scan ports simultaneously.
 Reduced scan time from several minutes to under